Macrometacorp/docs/docs/search/views/rename-search-view.md

 GEO_FABRIC = "_system"
 API_KEY = "<API Key>" # Change this to your API key.
 SEARCH_VIEW_NAME = "SearchView" # Change this to the search view you want to rename.
-NEW_SEARCH_VIEW_NAME = "SearchView2" # Change this to the new name for the search view.
+NEW_SEARCH_VIEW_NAME = "NewSearchView" # Change this to the new name for the search view.

 # Authenticate with API key.
 client = C8Client(protocol='https', host=URL, port=443, apikey=API_KEY, geofabric=GEO_FABRIC)